bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/boost-material.md

   - Real Estate: 0.15
   - Robots: 0.25

-Division production multiplier is used for calculating [division raw production](./division-raw-production.md) in PRODUCTION state.
-It's sum of each city's `cityMult`, and `cityMult` is calculated by quantity of boost materials in warehouse and boost material's coefficient of industry.
+The division production multiplier is used for calculating [division raw production](./division-raw-production.md) in the PRODUCTION state.
+It's sum of each warehouse's `cityMult`, and `cityMult` is calculated by combining the quantity of each boost material with the boost material's coefficient.

 This multiplier is `this.productionMult` in `Division.ts`.